jac307/MediaArtTutorials/MEDIAART3I03/P1-InClassWork-III.md

   - Used for pacing and reference during editing

 > ⚠️ **Important:**
 > Class Work III is a production-intensive session.
-Arriving without these materials will limi
+Arriving without these materials will limit the work you will complete.

 ---